EPFL-Center-for-Imaging/image-analysis-field-guide/src/sections/exploring_further/README.md

 # 📚 Collections

-Browse our collections of learning resources, jupyter notebooks, and software tools for scientific image analysis.
+Browse our collections of learning resources, software tools, and jupyter notebooks for scientific image analysis.

 ```{tableofcontents}
 ```